NormLorenz/react-expenses/APPLICATION.md

 * deprecation warning: value provided is not in a recognized ISO format - moment
 * implement single responsibility principal
 * implement donations and charities - WORKING
+* write a prime imports - WORKING imported 164 - 6 where wrong year
 * implement mileage
 * redo the yarn/npm store
 * make the whole application ES6'ish